wangj19/Kaggle-Competition/Leash Bio - Predict New Medicines with BELKA/README.md

 # Ensembling
 I combine all these models with particular weights to build my final predictions.
-These weights will be further experimented for better score and the current best LB score is 0.454.
+These weights will be further experimented for better score and adjusted based on the performance

 # Visualization
 I include a [Chemspace-visualization](https://www.kaggle.com/code/hideakiogasawara/chemspace-visualization) notebook in this repository, which illustrate that in the chemical space, molecules binding to each protein exhibited distinct patterns, which is promising.
 However, test molecules with non-triazine cores appeared isolated from other molecules, particularly in t-SNE.
 This observation may explain why they pose significant challenges.

+# Conclusion
+My highest public score is 0.454, ranked 190/1946.
+However, the final private score is significantly different from public board, where I only got score of 0.244, ranked 456/1946.
+The ***BELKA 1DCNN with all data | 15 Folds | 20 Epoch*** actually receive a private score of 0.261 (0.419 on public leaderboard), which could earn a silver medal, but unfortunately, I didn't choose it as my final submission.
+From this experience, I learned that pursuing high score on public leaderboard doesn't necessarily help the final private score and ensembling may not perform well.
+Score-tracing is not a good strategy of machine learning, and the application performance is the real key.

+Case ends - 07/13/2024